Learning About Your Health

 What Do I Need to Know Before the Procedure?

-- You may not eat or drink anything after midnight, the night before your procedure, unless otherwise directed by your doctor.
-However, you may continue to take your routine medications, such as heart and blood pressure medications, with only a sip of water.
+- Do not eat or drink anything within 6 hours of your procedure, unless otherwise directed by your doctor.
+However, you may continue to take your routine medications, such as heart and blood pressure medications, with only a sip of water..

 - Come to the Ambulatory Care Unit (ACU) 2 hours before your scheduled procedure.
 The ACU is located at 2351 Clay Street on the 6th Floor.
 Note: Non-English speaking patients are encouraged to come with an English speaking family member or translator.